Supporting your baby’s language development

 TV shows, baby DVDs, and radio programs won’t speed up your child’s language development, and they cannot replace real parent-child interaction.
 Your baby needs to connect with you to learn the basics of communication.

-In addition, the Canadian Paediatric Society states that children under age 2 should not have any screen time.
-Studies have shown that children under 12 months who watch TV for more than two hours per day are more likely to develop a language delay.
+In addition, the Canadian Paediatric Society states that children under the age of 2 should not have any screen time.
+According to certain studies, children under a year old who watch TV for more than two hours a day are more likely to develop a language delay.

 Things to keep in mind

-• Before they learn to talk, babies communicate by smiling, crying, gesturing, etc.
+• Before they learn to talk, babies communicate by smiling, crying, gesturing, and so on.

-• In their first 12 months, babies can make speech sounds and recognize certain words.
+• Even before the age of 1, babies can make speech sounds and recognize certain words.

-• To learn their language, a child needs to interact with an adult who is attentive to their communication cues.
+• To learn to speak, a child needs to interact with an adult who is attentive to their communication cues.
+Screens are not recommended before the age of 2.

 Naître et grandir